raphaellaranjeiras/raphaellaranjeiras/README.md

 ### 🙋‍♂️ Who am I?
 How did I end up here?
   - I'm **Raphael Laranjeiras** and I'm **28**.
 I'm from Salvador, Bahia, Brazil. **Graduated** in **Civil Engineering** in 2017.
 I never had any solid experience in the field.
-In fact, the only job experience I had was as trainee in Saam Smit Towage.
+In fact, the only job experience I had was as trainee in the company Saam Smit Towage.
 A company not related with Civil Engineering.
 I used to be administrative assistant without much attributions.
 It was for about 7 months.
-After that I studied and applyed to work as administrative assistant for federal public ministry and as supply chain analyist for Petrobrás.
+After that I studied and applyed to work as administrative assistant for Federal Public Ministry and as supply chain analyist for Petrobrás.
 I didn't was selected to both of them (yet).
 Since May I've finnaly **discovered what** makes me happy and **fuels me**: Data Science, Machine Learning, DataViz.  🤖📊